usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 - `--pred PREDICATE_COLUMN_NAME`: the name of the predicate column (default: `label`).
 - `--obj OBJECT_COLUMN_NAME`: the name of the object column (default: `node2`).

+### Processing an Input File that is Not a KGTK Edge File

-Note: If your input file doesn't have `node1`, `label`, or `node2` columns (or their aliases) at all, then it is not a valid KGTK Edge file.
+If your input file doesn't have `node1`, `label`, or `node2` columns (or their aliases) at all, then it is not a valid KGTK Edge file.
 In this case, you also have to pass the following command line option:

 - `--input-mode=NONE`

+### Root Node File

-The root file, if specified with `--root-file ROOTFILE`, is used to get the list of starting nodes for the reachability analysis.
+The root node file, if specified with `--root-file ROOTFILE`, is used to get the list of starting nodes for the reachability analysis.
 It, too, should be a valid KGTK file.

 - If the root file is a KGTK Edge file (containing at least `node1`, `label`, and `node2` columns, or their aliases),